jamesgarriss/onering/README.md

 14. Prioritise the scores for valour and wisdom (choosing, accordingly, the starting Reward or Virtue).
 15. Select starting gear.
 16. Record fatigue.

+What about:  languages, standard of living, description, starting skill scores, traits,

 [Attributes](attributes.md) - The aptitudes and nature capabilities of a hero.